 Thighmaster And Fat Thighs

 Using the abductor/adductor machines will not slim your glutes and thighs.
 It is no coincidence many of those who use these machines regularly have thick thighs and hips.
 Susanne Summers, star of the 1980’s sitcom “Three’s Company” bears some responsibility for perpetuating the myth that women can actually trim their big thighs by spending enough time on the ThighMaster (and apparatus like this).
 These adductor/abductor machines work small muscles in relative isolation.
 The prime movers in this movement are the gluteus medius and hip adductor group.
 Contracting small muscles in relative isolation will not require much energy.
 These moves will not increase your metabolic rate and/or add to a positive hormonal response resulting in significant weight loss.
 In fact, after progressive use you will likely increase the size of the lean muscle mass in the area which will ‘push’ the fat farther out giving you the appearance of larger thighs.
 Ughh!

-These machines are a throwback to a bodybuilding era that emphasized muscles over movement.
+These machines are a throwback to a bodybuilding era emphasizing muscles over movement.
 They have no functional use (in rehab settings for certain injuries they may be utilized).
 Rarely would you would use these muscles in a similar pattern during the course of daily activity.
 In effect, you are training these muscles to become somewhat compensatory or even dysfunctional.
 Continually repeating these exercises can open you up to muscle imbalances and eventual injury.
 Furthermore, if done with excessive weight and jerky technique it can put undue pressure on your spine, resulting in back pain.

 If your goal is to lose the fat around your hips and thighs, I recommend you stay away from the add/abd machines and do these three simple things:

 A sensible diet with lots of non-starchy vegetables, fruit (berries and citrus), healthy fats (olive oil, avocado, and grass-fed organic beef & yogurt) and a minimal amount of ultra-processed foods and sugar.

 A customized resistance training (weight lifting) routine done 2 to 3 times per week with a focus on movements, not muscles.